-On August 12, 2020, we announced that we were electing to exercise our right to settle in kind the payment of the quarterly dividend due in August 2020 on the Subsidiary Preferred Shares.
+On August 12, 2020, we announced the election to settle in kind the payment of the quarterly dividend due in August 2020 on the Subsidiary Preferred Shares.
 The ordinary cash dividend of approximately US\$1.7 million was settled by way of increasing the US\$77.25 million liquidation preference of the Subsidiary Preferred Shares at a rate of 12% per annum or US\$2.3175 million.
-Additionally, PetroShale also issued an additional 1,214,622 Special Voting Shares to First Reserve such that First Reserve held an aggregate of 41,702,044 Special Voting Shares.
+In connection with such in-kind payment, PetroShale also issued an additional 1,214,622 Special Voting Shares to First Reserve such that, after such issuance, First Reserve held an aggregate of 41,702,044 Special Voting Shares.